Have you ever had a love-hate relationship with rayon embroidery thread?

 I found myself constantly fighting with rayon.
 The thread would break, kink up on me or not cooperate at all!
 To solve this problem, I discovered that keeping a damp sponge beside me while I worked was the key.

 I cut several lengths from the reel or skein and ran each across the sponge before threading the needle.
 I prepared a number of needle-fulls before I started stitching, and by the time I picked up the first one again it had dried enough to use, but was definitely tamed!
 No tangles or knots and no breakages.

 Dampening the rayon in this manner will remove any kinks and make it easier to work with.

-Talking of needles, pick one that has a large enough eye.
-If you force the rayon through an eye that is too small it will "saw" away at the thread and cause it to fray and break.
+With regard to needles, pick one that has a large enough eye.
+If you force the rayon through an eye that is too small, it will "saw" away at the thread and cause it to fray and break.
 So move up to the next size than the one you would normally use for stranded embroidery floss.

 Perhaps the most easily obtainable rayon embroidery thread, at least here in the UK, is Anchor Marlitt.
 This comes in skeins and it is a 4 ply yarn.
 It is divisible and you can use as many strands together as you need.

 Edmar threads are available in various forms, ranging from fine to chunky.
 They are all hand-dyed and colourfast.
-These are designed to be used as they are, there is no need to separate the strands.
-Before you start to stitch, pull the cut length to straighten it out.
+There is no need to separate the strands.
+Before you stitch, pull the cut length to straighten it out.

 The types available are...